+Projects include:

-Projects include: water source assessment and protection plans in Armstrong, Kelowna, and Okanagan Falls; a program that will encourage low-water landscaping in the Okanagan; publication of a large-lot xeriscape manual; aquifer-vulnerability mapping by Regional District of Okanagan-Similkameen; a grey water recycling study by City of Kelowna; an irrigation strategy for Kelowna parks; watershed improvements in Joe Rich; bacterial source tracking in Kalamaka Lake; and an outreach and education program to support the valley-wide Goose Management effort.
+- Water source assessment and protection plans in Armstrong, Kelowna, and Okanagan Falls - A program that will encourage low-water landscaping in the Okanagan publication of a large-lot veriscape manual - Aquifer-vulnerability mapping by Regional District of Okanagan-Similkameen - · A grey water recycling study by City of Kelowna - An irrigation strategy for Kelowna parks watershed improvements in Joe Rich - Bacterial source tracking in Kalamalka Lake - An outreach and education program to support the valley-wide Goose Management effort.

-"It's so gratifying to be able to support fantastic - and important - projects in this valley that may otherwise have sat idle or taken longer to complete, " added Dunbar, pointing to a project by the Okanagan Collaborative Conservation Program as an example.
+"It's so gratifying to be able to support fantastic - and important - projects in this valley that may otherwise have sat idle or taken longer to complete," added Dunbar, pointing to a project by the Okanagan Collaborative Conservation Program as an example.

 The OCCP is a coalition of environmental organizations and local governments.
 Past funding from the OBWB allowed partners to videotape the shoreline along Okanagan Lake and gather data as part of its Foreshore Inventory Mapping Project.

 New funding will allow the group to compile the data and video, and develop a listing of valuable and vulnerable habitat areas along the lakeshore.

-Local governments will be able to use this information to direct foreshore development towards less sensitive areas, noted Dunbar.
+Dunbar says local governments will be able to use this information to direct foreshore development towards less sensitive areas.

 "Since the grant program was introduced in 2005, we have seen improvements to water conservation in the Okanagan.
 There has also been an increase in water science, which allows for better decisions to be made.
-And, the grants have increased the number of best practices in place," a proud Dunbar concluded.
-"I can't wait to see the results from this year's grant awards."
+And, the grants have increased the number of best practices in place.